Useful information FAQs.

 Learn more

-• For heating: MVV Energie Mannheim.
+• For heating: ESW, MVV Energie Mannheim and BASF.

 • Vulcan is aiming for a phased growth approach, Phase One starting from core of field where Vulcan already owns production/re-injection wells in operation.